 Incorporate plain language into the amended rules consistent with the Oregon Administrative Procedures Act.

-DEQ proposes adding a note below two rule sections to notify the reader that EPA disapproved the statewide natural conditions criterion in OAR 340-041-0007(2) and the natural conditions criterion for temperature in OAR-340-041-0028(8), and, therefore, that these provisions may not be applied for Clean Water Act purposes, such as wastewater discharge permits or total maximum daily loads.
-DEQ will not accept public comments on the notes because they only provide information and do not amend the rule.
+In addition, DEQ proposes adding a note below two rule sections to notify the reader that EPA disapproved the statewide natural conditions criterion in OAR 340-041-0007(2) and the natural conditions criterion for temperature in OAR-340-041-0028(8), and, therefore, that these provisions may not be applied for Clean Water Act purposes, such as wastewater discharge permits or total maximum daily loads.
+DEQ did not accept public comments on the notes because they only provide information and do not amend the rule.

 Brief history